Last Quarter on

 Moon after descending node

-6 days after descending node on 7 June 2001 at 17:37 in ♑ Capricorn.
-The Moon is located south of the ecliptic over the following 7 days, until the lunar orbit crosses from South to North in ascending node on 21 June 2001 at 22:11 in ♊ Gemini.
+6 days after descending node on 7 June 2001 at 17:37 in ♑ Capricorn the Moon is positioned south of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from South to North in ascending node on 21 June 2001 at 22:11 in ♊ Gemini.

 Moon after southern standstill

-6 days since the previous standstill on 8 June 2001 at 05:02 in ♑ Capricorn when the Moon has reached South declination of ∠-23.414°, the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠23.418° at the point of next northern standstill on 22 June 2001 at 07:47 in ♋ Cancer.
+6 days since the last southern standstill on 8 June 2001 at 05:02 in ♑ Capricorn when the Moon has reached South declination of ∠-23.414° the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠23.418° at the point of next northern standstill on 22 June 2001 at 07:47 in ♋ Cancer.

 Syzygy in 6 days